child & parent emotional health toolkit.

 You will find this Toolkit a helpful resource to enhance family fun and relationships and to build new skills for yourself and your children in managing emotions and in relating well with others.
 These skills are immensely valuable every single day.

 That’s the term educators use for what the Toolkit provides – teaching children the emotional intelligence (EQ) and social skills to manage their emotions, set and achieve positive goals, create and maintain healthy relationships, solve problems and make responsible decisions – all necessary to excel in school, life and work and to be one’s best self at any age.

 Children learn how to create positive relationships and behaviors – within themselves and with others.
-Research on school-adoption of social-emotional curriculum has consistently shown tremendous positive student and school outcomes when children master EQ skills, as well as greatly enhanced potential of life success and happiness through adulthood.
+Research on school adoption of social-emotional curriculum has consistently shown tremendous positive student and school outcomes when children master these skills, as well as greatly enhanced potential of life success and happiness through adulthood.

 We are deeply grateful to the educators and child development experts who created these learning practices and then created the movement within the education community to promote them.
 It holds the promise of tremendous positive outcomes for children, families, communities, workplaces and global society.